“People came up to me and actually asked if you were sick,” Regina said almost accusingly.

 After we were seated and ordered, I mainly focused on my grilled cheese sandwich and fries while the others talked about how good so-and-so looked or how so-and-so was still so trashy after all these years.

-“Ok not to be mean, but how ridiculous did Nicole look?” asked Molly to get things started.
-Yet before any of my other friends who were eager to disparage Nicole could answer, Molly answered her own question with, “I mean she looked beyond horrible!”
+“Ok not to be mean, but how ridiculous did Nicole look?” asked Molly to get things steered past nice empty compliments and toward the catty take-downs.
+Before any of my other friends could disparage poor Nicole, Molly answered her own question with, “I mean she looked beyond horrible!”

 “It really was kind of shocking,” said Natalie, “So sad.”

-“Oh boy, here we go” said Jason as he leaned into me, “The catty shredding has commenced.”
+“Oh boy, here we go” said Jason as he leaned into me, “The petty shredding has commenced.”

 “Come on, Jason,” Molly said, “You know you noticed her.
 She was absurd!
 Her hair!
 That outfit!
 What the fuck was that?”